Skip to content

 def codegen_cpp(small_network):

-"""C++ code generator for small network."""
+"""C++ code generator for the small network."""

 from jaff import Codegen